 What to do if you have been fined by the Home Office for Immigration Compliance reasons

 It is important to note that the UKVI encourages companies to accept fines rather than going through the lengthy process of appeal.
-Not only do they allow for a payment plan to be arranged, businesses are offered 30 d;iscount if they make full payments within 21 days of receiving the notice.
+Not only do they allow for a payment plan to be arranged, but businesses are also offered a 30% discount if they make full payments within 21 days of receiving the notice.

 The choice of whether to accept or appeal is a tricky one.
 Settling, for some, means that they have accepted that they have done wrong.
-It may also mean that you are parting away with hard earned money, something most businesses will not enjoying doing.
-Objecting however, may either get the fine overturned or increased if you lose.
+It may also mean that you are parting away with your hard-earned money, something most businesses will not enjoy doing.
+Objecting, however, may either get the fine overturned or increased if you lose.

-It is therefore important that you seek professional and legal advice from experience business immigration and sponsor licence lawyers before attempting to object and appeal.
-Your immigration lawyer or solicitor must be able to justify the grounds for appeal as well as justifying the fact that should the Home Office increase your fine as a result of the appeal process, it would be unreasonable and unnecessary.
+It is therefore important that you seek professional and legal advice from experienced business immigration and sponsor licence lawyers before attempting to object and appeal.
+Your immigration solicitors must be able to justify the grounds for appeal as well as justifying the fact that should the Home Office increase your fine as a result of the appeal process, it would be unreasonable and unnecessary.

 What do organisations gain from challenging a civil penalty?

 - Cancellation of fines - Civil penalties from the Home Office may be as high as £20,000 per illegal worker.
 If you succeed in your appeal, you might as well have saved yourself £20,000.

 - Reputation hit - Organisations face the prospect of damaging their public reputation should it go public that they were hiring illegal workers.
 It is subtly interpreted as promoting or supporting illegal immigration.

 - Negative effects on future applications - Accepting a fine has far reaching implications for the company.
 For example, if you have been fined and accepted liabilities for a civil penalty.
 You have technically suggested to the Home Office that your company is a threat to immigration control; which is a general ground for refusal.